 Conclusion

-The free version is generous enough to properly test if it fits your needs.
-For €10 per month you get access to all pro features, which is a fair price compared to alternatives.
+The free version is generous enough to test well whether it fits you.
+For € 10 per month you get access to all pro features, which is a fair price compared to alternatives.